juju/juju-gui/HACKING.rst

 Git allows you to work in a lot of different work flows.
 Here is one that works well for our environment, if you are not already familiar with git.

-To set up the environment, first fork the repository and then.
+To set up the environment, first fork the repository.
+Once the fork is complete, create a local copy and work on a feature branch.

 ::

   git clone git@github.com:{yourusername}/juju-gui.git
   cd juju-gui
+  # Add a second remote to the upstream Juju repository your fork came from.
+  # This lets you use commands such as `git pull juju develop` to update a
+  # branch from the original trunk, as you'll see below.
+  git remote add juju git@github.com:juju/juju-gui.git
+  # Create a feature branch to work on.
   git checkout -b {featureBranchName}
   # Hacky hacky hacky